jhpyle/docassemble/_docs/docker.md

 ## <a name="shutdown"></a>Shutting down

-Shut down the container by running:
+You can shut down the container by running:

 {% highlight bash %}
 docker stop -t 60 <containerid>